Expected Return Symmetries: Method

-The action space allows for $\binom{|\mathcal{A}|}{2}$ distinct transpositions, representing the number of unique ways two actions can be permuted.
-Consequently, learning each observation transformation $\phi_{\mathcal{O},\theta}$ corresponding to every possible action transposition requires $O(|\mathcal{A}|^2)$ optimizations of Equation \ref{eq:sp-max} to perform an exhaustive search (i.e. $O(|\mathcal{A}|^2)$ iterations of the outer for loop in Algorithm \ref{alg:learn-symmetries}).
-However, in Section \ref{sec:hanabi-experiments} we show that a non-exhaustive search that undersamples the space of transpositions is still sufficient for learning symmetries that improve coordination amongst agents.
+Each local action space $\mathcal{A}^i$ allows for $\binom{|\mathcal{A}^i|}{2}$ distinct transpositions, representing the number of unique ways two actions can be permuted.
+Consequently, learning one observation transformation $\phi_{\mathcal{O},\theta}$ corresponding to every possible tuple of local action transpositions requires $O(\prod_{i=1}^n|\mathcal{A}^i|^2)$ optimizations of Equation \ref{eq:sp-max} to perform an exhaustive search (i.e. $O(\prod_{i=1}^n|\mathcal{A}^i|^2)$ iterations of the outer for loop in Algorithm \ref{alg:learn-symmetries}).
+However, in Section \ref{sec:hanabi-experiments} we show that a non-exhaustive search that undersamples the space of tuples of transpositions is still sufficient for learning symmetries that significantly improve coordination amongst agents.

 Note that the objective in Equation \ref{eq:sp-max} does not enforce \textit{closure under composition} (i.e. $\phi_1 \circ \phi_2 \in \Phi^{\text{ER}}$ for all $\phi_1, \phi_2 \in \Phi^{\text{ER}}$) or \textit{invertibility} (i.e. for all $\phi \in \Phi^{\text{ER}}$ there exists $\phi^{-1} \in \Phi^{\text{ER}}$ such that $\phi^{-1} \circ \phi = \mathbf{Id}$), both necessary for $\Phi^{\text{ER}}$ to form a group.
 To learn ER symmetries which are compositional and invertible, we use the following regularized objective: